discord/manifold/README.md

 ```

 ### Configuration
-Manifold takes a single configuration option, which sets the module it dispatches to to actually call send.
+Manifold takes a single configuration option, which sets the module it dispatches to actually call send.
 The default
 is GenServer.
 To set this variable, add the following to your `config.exs`:

 ```elixir